 Keep on reading: Whitelist domain in Office 365 to bypass SPAM filtering »

-In this article, you learned why the users are getting an error code 451 4.7.500 error Server busy Non-Delivery Receipt (NDR).
+You learned why the users get an error code 451 4.7.500 error Server busy Non-Delivery Receipt (NDR).
 Call Microsoft, and they are more than happy to help you out.
 It will take 1 to 2 hours before the email will send to the recipients outside the organization.
 If you like to read more about it, Microsoft did write an article about it.

-I hope you enjoyed this article.
-You may also like Remove Exchange certificate with PowerShell.
+Did you enjoy this article?
+You may also like Test outbound mail flow in Exchange Server.
 Don’t forget to follow us and share this article.